GaborFicsor/steezy-spatula/README.md

 </details>

-There are multiple ways to access the recipe creation form.
-The form itself contains several fields including Recipe Name, Recipe Type, and checkboxes for indicating whether the recipe is vegan, contains dairy, or contains nuts.
-There are also fields for listing the ingredients and method, as well as specifying the preparation time, cooking time, serving size, calories, and difficulty level.
-Additionally, users can upload an image to their recipe, though this is optional.
-If an image is not provided, a placeholder image will be displayed on the recipe card and detailed page.
-Once the user has completed the form and submitted it, they will be taken back to the recipes page, and an alert will notify them that the recipe was successfully added.
+Navigating to the creating form of a recipe can be done more than one way at this point.
+The form has a Recipe name field, a type field, checkboxes for being vegan or containing dairy or nuts, an ingredients and method field, preparation time and cooking time, serving size, calories and difficulty.
+Lastly, the user can provide an image for the recipe but it's not mandatory.
+If the user doesn't provide an image, a placeholder image will be shown instead on the recipe card and the recipe's detailed page as well.
+Submitting the form will take the user back to the recipes page and an alert message pops up saying the recipe has been added successfully.
 <details>
   <summary>image of editing form</summary>